 YouTube Strategy: One YouTube channel multiple topics?

-Is it advisable to put on a YouTube channel multiple topics, or should you rather focus on one topic?
+Is it advisable to put on a YouTube channel multiple topics, or should you rather focus on one topic and niche down?
 YouTube Tips and Tricks

 Is it possible and advisable to bring several topics on one YouTube channel, or should one rather concentrate on one topic and put a focus on a niche?
 A few tips for your YouTube strategy and better planning of your YouTube channel, for more views and more subscribers to YouTube.
 You can find more tips and tricks about YouTube here in the Blog or in the YT Forum (German), where I am a moderator.

-- Is it advisable to put on a YouTube channel multiple topics, or should you rather focus on one topic?
+- Is it advisable to put on a YouTube channel multiple topics, or should you rather focus on one topic and niche down?
 YouTube Tips and Tricks

 - First of all: